North Georgia waterfall weekend

 Can I swim at any of these falls?

-Blue Hole is the route's swimming-hole destination when access is permitted; Smithgall Woods staff set the seasonal rules and the pool can be closed for safety or wildlife reasons.
+Blue Hole is the route's swimming-hole destination when conditions are safe; it is an informal cold-water pool with no lifeguard, and access can change after storms or safety incidents.
 DeSoto Falls has small pools at the Lower Falls that some visitors wade in at their own risk.
 The Helton Creek lower pool is shallow and works for a quick cool-off.
 Anna Ruby, Dukes Creek, and Long Creek do not have swim-safe pools at the viewing areas.
-Always confirm current rules with on-site rangers; rules change year to year especially after drowning incidents elsewhere in the forest.
+Always confirm current rules with on-site managers; rules change year to year especially after drowning incidents elsewhere in the forest.